The Hot Pink Paper Campaign:

 Community Engagement.
 In the lead-up to the municipal election, WTC runs deep engagement with residents and community organizations to identify priority issues for women, girls, and gender non-conforming people in Vancouver.
 We prioritize hearing from groups who are often excluded from democratic processes and who face systemic oppression in our city.

 Candidate Commitments.
 This engagement shaped eight evidence-based policy priorities.
 During the 2022 Vancouver election, we asked candidates for mayor and council if they’d pledge to implement these policies if elected.
-All current city councillors, including Mayor Sim, enthusiastically committed to implementing our policy asks.
+The mayor and all current city councillors enthusiastically committed to implementing our policy asks.

 Council Accountability.
 Our work doesn’t stop after the election.
 We monitor council agenda’s and track voting records to determine if our elected representatives are following through on their commitments to equity-deserving communities.
 Through annual progress reports, we keep the communities that shaped our policy asks in the loop on whether their elected representatives are making meaningful progress, maintaining the status quo, or moving backwards.